David Kersting, DVM

-Dr. Kersting also serves as the staff veterinarian for the bird collection at Anheuser Busch Grants Farm and as staff veterinarian for Missouri Botanical Gardens Butterfly House in Faust Park.
-He lectures on avian medicine to the veterinary technician students at Hickey College in St. Louis.
-Dr Kersting also offers a Hospital Externship Program in Dog, Cat and Avian Medicine and Surgery for high school students, pre-veterinary college students and veterinary students.
+Dr. Kersting also serves as the staff veterinarian at Grant's Farm, Missouri Botanical Gardens Butterfly House in Faust Park, and St. Louis Aquarium.
+He also offers a Hospital Externship Program in Dog, Cat and Avian Medicine and Surgery for high school students, pre-veterinary college students and veterinary students.
 There is always a student studying at the practice.
 Dr Kersting loves to encourage children to consider Veterinary medicine as a wonderful carreer and he believes we need many more good Bird Doctors.
 Dr. Kersting has worked with the Pekin Duck Fund, Wildlife Rescue Center, and Wild Bird rehabilitation.
 In addition to his 24-hour consultation service he consults with local emergency clinics on bird emergencies and has been involved with the Humane Society of Missouri and local parrot rescue groups assisting in bird seizure, rescue cases and adoptions.

 Dr. Kersting has been a member of the Association of Avian Veterinarians (AAV) since 1986 and attends their annual conference.
 This is an intensive 5 day program of classroom work, panel discussions, master classes and laboratory work to receive the latest medical and surgical advances in avian medicine.
 Dr. Kersting believes his knowledge and expertise has tremendously benefited from this annual seminar.
 He has also been honored to be a presenter of original research at the annual AAV meeting.